What is a fourth cousin? How many fourth cousins does the average person have? In this post, you’ll learn the answer to these questions, as well as:

 How many fourth cousins do I have?

-The actual number of relatives that you have on any generation depends on lots of variables.
+Any given person might have 940-1500 4th cousins, or more.
+However, the actual number of relatives that you have on any generation depends on lots of variables.

-For example, if all of your great-great-great grandparents had lots of kids, and all of those kids survived to adulthood and had lots of kids themselves, then you might have more fourth cousins than the average person.
+For example, if all of your great-great-great grandparents had lots of kids, and all of those kids survived to adulthood and had lots of kids themselves, then you might have more 4th cousins than the average person.

 Alternatively, if your ancestors and their descendants were affected by natural disasters, wars, famines, and illness, you might have fewer fourth cousins than average.